 MMS is responsible for facilitating and improving access to bibliographic data and publications, and to supporting the NLM’s activities in terminology development and management.
 The primary focus is database development, data management, system testing and quality assurance to foster expanded access of health information to health professionals and the general public.
 MMS staff collaborates with the National Center for Biomedical Information (NCBI), Lister Hill Center (LHC), and Office of Computer and Communications Systems (OCCS) staff on development and refinement of Web page design, new features and testing of new versions of PubMed, the UMLS and its related systems, the Value Set Authority Center (VSAC), and other NLM systems.
 There is ongoing testing for data quality and investigation of reports from the public of questionable data.

-MMS is in charge of developing national training programs, online training and user documentation for PubMed, UMLS, VSAC, LinkOut for Libraries, and ClinicalTrials.gov; manages NLM's data licensing and distribution programs for NLM and UMLS data; incorporates user feedback into product development; performs software and system testing for UMLS, MEDLINE, and PubMed systems; and answers specialized customer inquiries.
+MMS is in charge of developing national training programs, online training and user documentation for PubMed, UMLS, VSAC, LinkOut for Libraries, and ClinicalTrials.gov; manages NLM data licensing and distribution programs for NLM and UMLS data; incorporates user feedback into product development; performs software and system testing for UMLS, MEDLINE, and PubMed systems; and answers specialized customer inquiries.
 MMS staff assists with the LinkOut program and the NIH Manuscript Submission process.
 MMS leads the conversion of older citations from pre-1966 printed indexes and the mapping of the old keywords assigned to those citations to current MeSH, both of which increase the amount of data available to users.

 MMS is also responsible for the production of the NLM Technical Bulletin, an online bulletin that serves as the official channel for distributing news and information about NLM systems.